Posted on 2 Comments

 Herbal Medicine

-As a natural remedy, the blue lotus is sought after for its ability to alleviate stress, anxiety, and promote a sense of well-being, though its most common use in Ayurveda involves a different species.
+As a natural remedy, the blue lotus is sought after for its ability to possibly alleviate stress, anxiety, enrich sexual health and increase libido, and promote a sense of well-being.

 Fragrance and Aromatherapy